RyanSy/iris-tools/README.md

 A web application for creating custom album art frames and vinyl label coasters.
 Search for any album and download high-quality images.

+## TODO:
+Update this README - this application now integrates Auth0 for user authentication and uses the Shopify API to add a store's product inventory.
 ## Features

 ### Album Frames